 - Paid all the registration and filing fees with the DMV

-Insuring Cars with Revived Titles in California
+Insurance for Cars with Revived Titles

 Once repaired, revived junk cars must be insured before you can drive them.
-You should have no problem finding an insurance policy for a revived junk branded title in California.
+You should have no problem finding an insurance policy for a revived junk-branded title in California.
 However, your insurer may limit you to a liability-only policy.
 This means you wouldn’t be able to get full coverage.

 Car insurance for a revived junk or total loss salvage car will also cost more.
 This is because your insurer understands that there are still risks with rebuilt cars.
 It’s hard to know for sure how safe the car is, even after undergoing full repairs and an inspection.
-While your insurance will be more expensive, you should still try and find the best deal possible.
+While your policy will be more expensive, you should still try and find the best deal possible.
 It’s smart to shop around and compare quotes to find the best rates.

 In California, you’ll need to file an SR-22 form if you want to reinstate your license after a DUI.
 Normally, you’ll know when you need to file one because a court will order you to do so.
 You may also have to file an SR-22 form if you were driving without insurance and got into an accident.